perriera/for_interfaces/websites/step-by-step:/setup-an-apache2-server.md

 > - the domain name www alias pointing towards the cname

 ### wish case
-note: 'thewebsite.com' for the domain name in the instructions below:
+note: substitute 'thewebsite.com' for the domain name to be mounted in the instructions below:

 1. create dev user and re-ssh into the Ubuntu box (as dev)
 ```